minkj1992/minkj1992.github.io/what_is_ethereum/index.md

 > The original blockchain, namely Bitcoin’s blockchain, tracks the state of units of bitcoin and their ownership.
 You can think of Bitcoin as a distributed consensus state machine, where transactions cause a global state transition, altering the ownership of coins.
 The state transitions are constrained by the rules of consensus, allowing all participants to (eventually) converge on a common (consensus) state of the system, after several blocks are mined.

-> **Ethereum answers the question: “What if we could track any arbitrary state and program the state machine to create a world-wide computer operating under consensus?“**
+> **Ethereum answers the question: "What if we could track any arbitrary state and program the state machine to create a world-wide computer operating under consensus?"**